Jean Segura Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.45 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Red Sox's 4.47 team ERA ranks 23rd across all league pitching staffs.

-- Ort (1-1) gets the start for the Red Sox, his second of the season.
+- Bello gets the start for the Red Sox, his 13th of the season.
+He is 5-4 with a 3.27 ERA and 62 strikeouts in 66 2/3 innings pitched.

-- The right-hander last appeared in relief on Sunday, when he threw scoreless two-thirds of an inning against the Chicago White Sox while giving up one hit.
+- In his most recent outing on Saturday against the Chicago White Sox, the right-hander tossed 6 2/3 innings, giving up one earned run while surrendering six hits.

+- In 12 games this season, the 24-year-old has amassed an ERA of 3.27, with 8.5 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.